bebe stores: An Intriguing Story, But Not A Terribly Attractive Price

 What's BEBE Worth?

-Of course, survival doesn't necessarily mean upside for BEBE stock, even at a $46 million market cap.
+Of course, survival doesn't necessarily mean an upside for BEBE stock, even at a $46 million market cap.
 Basically, BEBE is worth the net proceeds of the studio sale, less $15 million, plus the value of its JV stake.
 And on paper, that's actually a pretty good deal.

 Assume bebe settles for $30 million for the studio.
 It will have ~$15 million in net cash, depending on how the second half plays out.
 Expenses should come down sharply at the corporate level, and the company is receiving almost $1 million a quarter in cash from the JV ($3.675 million in FY17, per the 10-K).
 1H FY18 cash flow, then, should be at least in the neighborhood of breakeven, excluding the working capital changes already accounted for above.

 That, in turn, means the market is valuing BEBE's JV interest at about $32 million.
 And that looks a little low.
 It's less than Bluestar paid for its half.
 It's about 9x FY17 cash receipts.
 If bebe can find a couple of extra million in the next two quarters, whether via a better sale price on the studio or working capital movements that are a bit better than expected, I can see a case for a market cap around to $62 million: $33 million for the studio, -$15 million in expenses, and a $44 million valuation for the JV (12x FCF).
-That in turn values BEBE at $7.70, or about 35% upside.
+That, in turn, values BEBE at $7.70, or about 35% upside.

-But that's on paper, and in practice I'm not quite as confident.
+But that's on paper, and in practice, I'm not quite as confident.
 There will be some level of expense at the holding company level: CEO and founder Manny Mashouf and COO/interim CFO Walter Parks combined received $1.33 million in cash salary in FY16.
 Both figures likely come down somewhat (the FY17 proxy hasn't been filed yet), but applying an 8-10x multiple on what's still likely $1 million-plus in annual corporate expense still takes away ~two-thirds of the potential upside here.

 There's also the question of the actual business itself.
 Bluestar is a brand management firm, as noted, though it sure looks like bebe is its best-known, and likely largest, brand.
 And there are two questions here.
 The first is whether bebe, as an e-commerce/licensed brand only, really can grow.
 The market clearly has soured on that arrangement of late - see Cherokee (CHKE), Differential Brands Group (DFBG), Sequential Brands Group (SQBG), and others - and I'm not entirely sure BEBE will be looked at much differently.
 Nor am I sure that what looks like a smaller firm will be able to grow a brand that has been challenged the last few years - and won't have any sort of physical presence going forward.